The Best Nature Reserves in Lancashire

 Rising right over Morecambe Bay, Warton Crag’s limestone cliffs offer a unique habitat for various colourful species of wildflower such as bluebells, primrose, orchids, violets and more.

-The crag is also known for its population of rare butterflies such as pearl bordered fritillary and high brown fritillary and the old quarry to the west is also a regular breeding spot for peregrine falcons.
+The crag is also known for its population of rare butterflies such as pearl bordered fritillary and high brown fritillary.
+The old quarry to the west is also a regular breeding spot for peregrine falcons.

 And of course, we couldn’t miss our very own nature reserve here at Fell End!
 Open to both our guests and members of the public, the reserve is located just opposite the entrance to our holiday park.